-We usually eat this with some freshly baked pita bread, yellow onion wedges (raw), rocket (aragula) leaves and olives.
+We usually eat this with either rice such as Lebanese rice, or freshly baked pita bread, yellow onion wedges (raw), rocket (arugula) leaves, and olives.

 Traditionally cold.
 However, I personally like to eat it warm right after it’s cooked.
 If I have leftovers, then I enjoy them cold.
 Feel free to drizzle some extra olive oil over the green beans if you’re serving them cold (that’s the traditional way).

 Store the green beans in an airtight container in the fridge for up to 4 days.

 You should also try this Greek version of the green beans, fasolkaia recipe.
 It’s very similar to this one, but usually served as a main meal as it also contains potatoes.
 It’s sooo good, promise!

 I don’t feel like I say this often enough, or that I could ever thank you enough.
 But THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!

 If you make this recipe or any of my recipes, then don’t forget to rate it and leave a comment below.
 I would LOVE to hear about your experience and your comments just make my day!